unboxed/unboxed.co/source/blog/2016-09-14-re-addressing-the-challenges-to-children-s-allergy-healthcare-with-guy-s-and-st-thomas.md

 The Health Foundry is a brand new collaborative workspace for people using digital technologies to improve health and wellbeing, based in Canterbury House by St. Thomas’ Hospital in Waterloo.
 Powered by [Guy’s and St. Thomas’ Charity](https://www.gsttcharity.org.uk), they provide support and a working space for digital healthcare startups (including [DrDoctor](http://www.drdoctor.co.uk), who have just moved in), supporting them to create scalable digital health solutions.<br/>

-This is the where one of our teams ([Martyn](www.unboxed.co/people/#martyn-evans), [Leon](www.unboxed.co/people/#leon-odey-knight) and [Cale](www.unboxed.co/people/#cale-tilford)) is based this week to carry out a one-week design sprint with [Guy’s and St. Thomas’](http://www.guysandstthomas.nhs.uk/Home.aspx).
+This is the where one of our teams ([Martyn](www.unboxed.co/people/#martyn-evans), [Leon](www.unboxed.co/people/#leon-odey-knight) and [Cale](www.unboxed.co/people/#cale-tilford)) is based this week to carry out a one-week design sprint with [Guy’s and St. Thomas’ NHS Foundation Trust](http://www.guysandstthomas.nhs.uk/Home.aspx).
 The pediatric allergy team there deliver the children's allergy service (CAS) - a service provided to local families in Lambeth and Southwark, as well as to other children across the country who suffer with allergic disease, such as asthma, eczema, hay-fever and food allergies.<br/>

 With the current children’s allergy service not running as smoothly and efficiently as it needs to be, the hospital is taking a service transformation approach to focus on ways to improve this service for its users through digital.<br/>